 Where are the courses delivered?
 Merry Lea Environmental Learning Center of Goshen College will be your home base for 14 weeks.
 You’ll live in the cottages at Rieth Village and study in Merry Lea’s classrooms—indoor and outdoor!
 You’ll visit local organizations and individuals.
 You’ll canoe Noble County’s navigable rivers.
 To some extent, all of the Elkhart River Watershed will be your classroom.

 Are students required to live at Merry Lea?
 Yes; communal living on site within the ecosystems you will be studying is a critical part of the program.
-Direct questions on this policy to Joel Pontius:

 What should I be sure to pack?
 You will want to bring all of your own linens (i.e. sheets, towels, pillows), a bicycle if you own one, food for personal meals and snacks, a laptop if you own one, a lunchbox, a swimming suit, and good quality rain gear.
-Any further questions can be directed to Tom Hartzell:

 What do I not need to bring?
 At Rieth Village, you will be provided with refrigerators, microwaves, pots and pans, cooking utensils, dinnerware, silverware, cleaning supplies, dishwashing supplies, laundry detergent, a bed, a dresser, a desk, and a desk chair.
-Any further questions can be directed to Tom Hartzell.

 What is the time expectation?
 Expect to live a focused life during these 14 weeks.
 You’ll do plenty of reading and writing, but those hours might also include paddling, interviewing a local farmer, conducting water quality tests, attending a town meeting—or just sitting and watching a muskrat.
 Extensive time commitments elsewhere are not recommended.
 Students should plan to be available Monday through Friday throughout the semester as well as the weekends indicated on the calendar.

 How do these courses fit with a plan of study at Goshen College?
-There are two ways that SLS can contribute to your Goshen College degree programs.
+There are two ways that SS can contribute to your Goshen College degree programs.
 One way is for it to be a major portion of the Sustainability Studies Major.
 The other is for it to be the large part of a Sustainability Minor.

 One of your courses has to do with faith.
 What if I am not a Christian?
 You don’t have to be a microbiologist to benefit from a course in microbiology; neither is it assumed that all members of the cohort will have faith commitments.
 You do need to be open to learning from people whose faith is central to their thinking and to their responses to environmental degradation.